Stochastic approximation of symmetric Nash equilibria in queueing games: Introduction

 \textbf{Theoretical results.} In Section \ref{sec:model} we introduce a unified framework for unobservable queueing games with homogeneous customers and finitely many actions.
 As a byproduct we derive sufficient conditions for the existence of a symmetric Nash equilibrium in this class of games (Lemma \ref{lem:existence-of-equilibiurm}), which we show how to reduce down to a fixed-point problem of a real continuous function.
 This naturally yields an iterative (deterministic) mechanism to approximate equilibrium solutions, had customer stationary utility been known.
 In Section \ref{sec:SA} we explain how this stationary utility can be estimated based on samples drawn from simulated regeneration cycles.
 The proposed estimator serves in place of the unknown original utility, in combination with the iterative fixed-point scheme from Section \ref{sec:model}, to form the SA algorithm.
 The SA algorithm is shown, in Theorem \ref{thm:convergence}, to converge almost surely to an equilibrium under mild regularity conditions.
 Our main convergence result is accompanied with a thorough discussion of the assumptions and convergence-rate results in Sections \ref{sec:disc} and \ref{sec:conv}.
 In Section \ref{sec:observable} we then extend the method to account for state-dependent strategies in order to deal with observable models.

 \textbf{Examples and implementation.} All along Sections \ref{sec:model} and \ref{sec:SA} we use the canonical unobservable M/G/1 queue as an instructive tool to exemplify and generate intuition from the general model.
 In Section \ref{sec:applications} we discuss relevant applications, namely multiple GI/G/1 queues in parallel (Section \ref{sec:parallel_GG1}), and selective routing between queues with different buffer capacity (Section \ref{sec:CR}).
-We verify the sufficient convergence conditions for these applications, and use them to present refinements aimed at improving algorithm's run time.
+We verify the sufficient convergence conditions for these applications, and use them to present refinements for run-time improvement.
 In Section \ref{sec:observable} we discuss the observable GI/G/1 model as an example of observable queueing games and provide results from numeric experiments.